claytongulick/chip-input/README.md

 like in the case of usage inside certain modals or popups.
 In this case, a different target can be specified where the component will listen for the click event.
 This should be a dom node.

+### autocomplete_select_default
+When the autocomplete list is open and the enter, "Go" or newline key is pressed, instead of creating a new chip, setting this property to true will cause the first item in the autocomplete list to be selected, even if it's not highlighted.
+The use case for this is mostly on mobile where a user may think an item is selected when they search and narrow down to a single list item.
+They select "Go" on the softkey expecting the item that's shown to be selected, however if this is set to false, a chip will be created instead.

 ### show_autocomplete_on_focus
 Display the autocomplete list on focus, don't wait for a key to be pressed.
 The autocomplete callback function will be passed a blank value for input in this case, and can decide what default items should be displayed in the list.